Wise Man's Grandchild: Manga

 A manga adaptation, illustrated by Shunsuke Ogata began serialization on Kadokawa Shoten's Young Ace Up website since March 2016.
-Twenty-seven tankōbon volumes have been released as of August 7, 2025.
+Twenty-eight tankōbon volumes have been released as of February 10, 2026.

 A spin-off manga illustrated by Shūji Nishizawa, titled Wise Man's Grandchild SP, was serialized on Young Ace Up from July 2019 to July 2022 issues and collected into four volumes.
 The spin-off is centered around May von Earlshide.